 Prior to this position, Ms. Kidali worked as a program Officer and M &E under LINKAGES Project

 Mr. Makhoveh is in charge of PEMA’s Information, Communication and Technology aspects both internally and externally through providing technical support over the phone and in person, and maintaining the smooth operation of the ICT resources in PEMA Kenya secured network and communication infrastructure in order to guarantee the efficiency and normal operations of the office.
 Mr. Cosam also ensures the delivery of the services on information systems and telecommunications to all staff.
-Prior to this position, he worked as the research coordinator for the ‘Assumptions Project’ by the VU University – Netherlands in collaboration with BIEA, Ghetto Foundation and HOYMAS Kenya.
-He holds a degree in Computer Science.
+Prior to this position, he worked as a Communications Officer and a research coordinator for the ‘Assumptions Project’ by the VU University – Netherlands in collaboration with BIEA, Ghetto Foundation and HOYMAS Kenya.
+He holds a degree in Information Communications and Technology.